 2) Is graphic designing difficult?

-3) Could one be a graphic designer if one can’t draw?
+3) Can I be a graphic designer if I can’t draw?

 While artistic skills are a plus point, graphic design does not require you to have skills in drawing.
 Rather you need the ability to create appealing designs using assets such as images, typography and colors.